BIOL3272-5272/biostats2020/README.md

 This will generate a server address that you can paste into your browser to see changes locally before pushing the changes to Github.

+All draft markdown files can be stored in `_drafts`.
+Even if these are pushed to Github, these will not be shown on the website.

 **Home page**

 To update content, modify the markdown file under `_pages/home-page.md`.